 To their credit, these Christians were much more respectful than the protesters I sometimes see at events like this.
 They weren’t carrying giant signs and bullhorns; they were honestly trying to engage with people on a personal level.
 Unfortunately, their approach still left a lot to be desired.
 I don’t know about you, but I find it off-putting when a stranger approaches me in a public place and asks me invasive questions only to try to turn the conversation around to something they want to sell me on—be it hand cream or eternal salvation.
 It just feels too much like telemarketers, you know?

 Before they left, I introduced myself to the preaching group.
-I asked them about their church, and I told them about my work with the Gay Christian Network.
+I asked them about their church, and I told them about my work.
 I offered to buy them coffee and sit and talk for a few minutes, but they declined.
 I offered to share my story, too, and I did share a few minutes of it, but while they were very polite, they were much more interested in finding a way to draw me into a theological debate than in sharing our stories and getting to know one another.

 I offered to share more about what it’s like to be gay, to help them understand a bit more about the community they were trying to reach.
 They said they had to go and didn’t have time for that.
 I offered to give them a free copy of my book for them to read in their free time, if they’d promise me that at least one of them would actually read it.
 They declined, saying their lives were too busy for that.

 “I understand,” I said, before shaking their hands and offering to pray for their ministry.
 “So I’ll just say this one thing.
 I believe you’re sincere and that you want to help people.
 But I can tell you right now, if you’re serious about ministering to the LGBT community, you’ll find more success with a lot more listening and a lot less preaching.
 The more time you spend listening to people, the more effective your preaching will become.”

 And maybe it wouldn’t end up sounding so preachy after all.